 Sharing cacao is central to a ceremony, prepared and respected as a sacred plant medicine rather than a candy treat.
 Preparing a ceremonial cacao with the right dose is very grateful work.

-There are many different blends that can be used for a ceremonial cacao brew.
-The base is 100% pure cacao on a water base with optional cayenne or other herbs and spices.
+There are many different blends that can be used for a ceremonial cacao elixer.
+The base is 100% pure cacao with water and optional cayenne or other herbs and spices.
 You can select different ingredients to match the intention of the ceremony.
 If the taste of pure cacao is too intense, you can add some sweetener (honey, coconut sugar, maple syrup) or a dash of plant-based milk.
 Connecting to the plant through taste is also part of working with it.

 A ceremonial dose is used to dive deeper with the medicine.
-In general a ceremonial dose ranges from 30 to 42 gram per person.
+In general we advise 35 to 45 gram per person, depending on your personal sensitivity and experience.

-For example per serving: blend 33gr cacao with a pinch of cayenne in 150ml 70°C water.
+For example per serving: blend 40gr cacao with a pinch of cayenne in 150ml 70°C water.

 *Drink enough water to avoid a headache or ‘cacao hangover’.
 Cacao has a dehydrating and detoxifying effect that is sometimes overlooked in ceremonies.
 Drinking water can clarify the effect, open up and detoxify.